About Ashley Greer

-In January of 2017, after over 10 years of designing for some of DC's top florists, and 6 months after the birth of my son Finnley, I decided it was time to venture out on my own, and create a new kind of floral experience.
+In January of 2017, after over 10 years of designing for some of D.C.'s top florists, and six months after the birth of my son Finnley, I decided it was time to venture out on my own and create a new kind of floral experience.

-The intention is to have an experience based on relationships and trust, and a relationship which does not end at the conclusion of your event.
+The intention is to have an experience based on relationships and trust and to build a relationship which does not end at the conclusion of your event.

-If your interested, in learning behind the scenes techniques and tips you can follow along with my instagram stories and see what what I am up too and inspired by.
+If you're interested in learning behind the scenes techniques and tips, you can follow along with my instagram stories and see what I am up to and inspired by.

-By nature, my favorite venues are ones that are historically elegant and ornate and usually incorporate an outdoor garden space.
-I don't love a raw space or blank canvas, please give me some crown molding.
+By nature, my favorite venues are those that are historically elegant and ornate and usually incorporate an outdoor garden space.
+I don't love a raw space or blank canvas, please give me some crown molding!

 I think this is because I am not an "event production" company, I am an artisan florist focused primarily on creating the most beautiful floral compositions you have ever seen.

-I know in an age of online and one stop shopping, it can be frustrating to source your flowers and rental decor from two places.
-I get it, but what I can tell you is that if flowers are important and special to you, the few extra moment you spend will make a huge difference in the end result.
+I know in an age of online and one-stop shopping, it can be frustrating to source your flowers and rental decor from two places.
+I get it.
+But if flowers are important and special to you, I can tell you the few extra moments you spend will make a huge difference in the end result.

 Atelier is so hard to say!
 It is so hard to spell!
 Why on earth would someone like me (the worst speller EVER!) choose such a name?

-It is because of it's meaning and connotation.
+It is because of its meaning and connotation.
 Atelier means studio or craftsman's workshop.
-There is a connotation about the old world when "crafts" were taken beyond seriously and lead by a master in their field.
+There is a connotation about the old world when "crafts" were taken beyond seriously and led by a master in their field.
 While I am not quite sure I have approached master status yet, my core values and principles align with those of a master.
-Valuing quality and details above quantity I am continually striving to improve and innovate within my field.
+I value quality and detail above quantity and am continually striving to improve and innovate within my field.

 Ashley's Floral Timeline